SpineEventEngine/SpineEventEngine.github.io/docs/concepts/index.md

 <h2 class="top">Architecture Overview</h2>
 <div id="toc" class="toc hide-block"></div>
 This section introduces key concepts of Spine framework and its parts, helps you get a deeper understanding of how it works and provides some usage notes.
-<p class="note">We assume that you are familiar with the basics of Domain-Driven Design.</p>

 Below is an overall view of <span id="display-all-components">all Spine server components</span> and their relations.
 When developing with Spine, you will be interacting with <span id="display-user-facing-components">some of them</span>.